eltharin/AsServiceLocator/README.md

 What is AsServiceLocator Bundle?
 ---------------------------
-This bundle will allow eager links with conditions
+This bundle will allow to configure ServiceLocator by attribute

-you can request links automaticly in ``with`` argument of getDQL function